Support for HE students

 Repayment of loans

-- Repayment begins in April four years after the start of your course (whether or not you have finished studying) or the April after you finish or leave your course;
+- Repayment begins in April four years after the start of your course (whether or not you have finished studying) or the April after you finish or leave your course, whichever comes first

 - Any loan remaining after 30 years will be written off.